-Droughts are a part of the Australian landscape, and an integral part of the challenge faced by communities and the agricultural sector.
+Despite recent flooding events droughts are a part of the Australian landscape, and an integral part of the challenge faced by communities and the agricultural sector.
 Nonetheless, the severity and duration of recent droughts is without precedent and is consistent with the scientific consensus that climate change is, at least in part, contributing to these conditions.
-According to the Bureau of Meteorology 'Rainfall for the 22 months from January 2018 to October 2019, and for the 34 months for January 2017 to October 2019, has been the lowest on record for the Murray-Darling Basin and for New South Wales.45 Undoubtedly, droughts will continue to be a feature of the climatic conditions in the Basin.
+According to the Bureau of Meteorology 'Rainfall for the 22 months from January 2018 to October 2019, and for the 34 months for January 2017 to October 2019, has been the lowest on record for the Murray- Darling Basin and for New South Wales.'
+Undoubtedly, droughts will continue to be a feature of the climatic conditions in the Basin."
+Despite the last two years of good rainfall in the Basin, the above statement is as true as it ever was.

 Drought conditions over the last 20 years have served to complicate the debate around the efficacy of The Plan.
-During the Millennium Drought there were extended periods of low rainfall not dissimilar to the current conditions.46 The perceived inadequacies of The Plan and the impact of drought conditions are often conflated.
+During the Millennium Drought there were extended periods of low rainfall not dissimilar to the current conditions.
+The perceived inadequacies of The Plan and the impact of drought conditions are often conflated.
 Much of the modelling by the MDBA has been based on 'average' or historical inflows, which bear little resemblance to the inflows in recent years, or to those predicted by MDBA in the next 10 years.
-The NSW Office of Environment and Heritage's Murray Murrumbidgee Climate Change Snapshot predicts an increase in maximum temperatures in the near future by 0.4 to 1.0 degrees Celsius.47 With a one-degree increase the average annual inflow in the Southern Basin could decrease by up to 22 percent.48
+The NSW Office of Environment and Heritage's Murray Murrumbidgee Climate Change Snapshot predicts an increase in maximum temperatures in the near future by 0.4 to 1.0 degrees Celsius.
+With a one-degree increase the average annual inflow in the Southern Basin could decrease by up to 22 percent.

-Clearly, drought affects dryland farming and irrigated agriculture alike, increasing RAMJO communities risk of bushfire and associated impacts.49 While recognising the devastating impact of drought on dryland agriculture, the focus of this document is on irrigated agriculture and associated industries.
+Clearly, drought affects dryland farming and irrigated agriculture alike, increasing RAMJO communities and our risk of bushfire and the devastating impacts.
+While recognising the devastating impact of drought on dryland agriculture, the focus of this document is on irrigated agriculture and associated industries.
 As mentioned in Section 3, RAMJO believes that environmental flows should mimic natural environmental conditions, including when a region is in a period of severe drought.

 The effect of drought on irrigated agriculture is twofold.
-The reduction of rainfall combined with the scarcity or nonavailability of water for irrigation renders much traditional agriculture impossible or unsustainable.
+The reduction of rainfall combined with the scarcity or non- availability of water for irrigation renders much traditional agriculture impossible or unsustainable.
 Farming dependent on irrigated pasture (such as dairying) is the most vulnerable, and is evidenced by the almost total disappearance of dairying from within the RAMJO footprint.
 Those remaining are doing so while incurring year-on-year losses.
-Other highvalue annual crops such as rice and cotton are also heavily constrained by drought, low or zero water allocations and high water prices.
-These crops become a year-by-year proposition, and the infrastructure supporting their processing is under growing economic pressure, with kick-on impacts on the communities in which they are situated.50
+Other high- value annual crops such as rice and cotton are also heavily constrained by drought, low or zero water allocations and high water prices.
+These crops become a year-by-year proposition, and the infrastructure supporting their processing is under growing economic pressure, with kick-on impacts on the communities in which they are situated.

 Horticulture, represented by permanent plantings such as nuts and annual high value crops such as tomatoes, is the most resilient sector based on economic return.
 However, this sector presents its own challenges in terms of water and food delivery, constraints and land use as discussed throughout this paper.
-An example includes a company bordering the RAMJO region that successfully produces almost 50% of the processed tomatoes consumed in Australia.51 Whilst a thriving industry that RAMJO supports, we are concerned about the proliferation of high intensity water crops downstream and the impact this may have on water pricing and infrastructure.
+An example includes a company bordering the RAMJO region that successfully produces almost 50% of the processed tomatoes consumed in Australia.
+Whilst a thriving industry that RAMJO supports, we are concerned about the proliferation of high intensity water crops downstream and the impact this may have on water pricing and infrastructure.